alyanatasyaa/AppClassiDetect/README.md

 # 🐧 ClassiDetect – Object Detection Dashboard

-ClassiDetect is a Streamlit-based web application for detecting and classifying objects in images:
+**ClassiDetect** is a Streamlit-based web application for detecting and classifying objects in images:
-1. **Klasifikasi jenis tas** menggunakan CNN
+1. **Bag classification** using a CNN model
-2. **Deteksi penguin dan kura-kura** menggunakan YOLOv8
+2. **Penguin and turtle detection** using YOLOv8
 ---
 ## 🚀 Key Features
-- 📸 Upload images and get result instantly
+- Upload images and get instant result
-- 🌗 Supports both dark and light themes
+- Supports both dark and light themes
-- 🧩 Simple, clean, and responsive dashboard built with Streamlit
+- Simple, clean, and responsive dashboard built with Streamlit

-Aplikasi ini sudah dideploy di **Streamlit Cloud** dan dapat diakses melalui link berikut: